 Size (open): 5.71 x 7.35 x 0.18 inches

 Weight: 8.8 ounces

 The overall result is a charming handset that is still difficult to recommend.
-While it's still a little rough around the edges to claim a place on our list of the best phones, our Microsoft Surface Duo review showcases what makes this one of the year's most curious devices.
+While it's a little too rough around the edges to be able to claim a place on our list of the best phones, our Microsoft Surface Duo review showcases what makes this one of the most curious devices of recent times.

 Microsoft Surface Duo review: Price and release date